Wednesday, June 19, 2024

 The first year, at the new school, he was in the 'A' stream, 1A, and introduced to a Welsh teacher, who would grab him by his little sideburns, but called them sideboards – his daddy called them side locks which seemed better description and as his name was Finbar John Timothy Joseph Callaghan that's what the teacher would say as he pulled on his side locks if he got or did something wrong.

-One day the class room door opened and Mister Bill came in; he was the school secretary “Is there a Finbar John Timothy Joseph Callaghan here?”
-Finbar put his hand up and Mister Bill said “You're supposed to be at the Oratory.”
+One day the class room door opened and Mr. Bill came in - he was the school secretary 'Is there a Finbar John Timothy Joseph Callaghan here?'

 Finbar nodded his head.

-That was the start of Finbar John Timothy Joseph Callaghan at every opportunity.
+That was the start for the teacher to say at every opportunity Finbar John Timothy Joseph Callaghan.
 He looked out of the window and could see the outside buildings, as his class was in an annex on the other side of the street from the main school.
 It was a balmy September morning, am I happy, he thought, my friends are here and the bars are on the other side of the street in any case.

 He didn't tell his parents about the Oratory confusion but at play time his pals were saying Finbar John Timothy Joseph Callaghan, and it made them laugh which he liked.

-On the other side of the school was a sweet shop on the corner, where the boys would crowd into at breaks, and the man in there would send boys outside to form a queue “come in one at a time – I've had enough stuff nicked so take your time – AND have the right money ready.”
+Across the street from the school was a sweet shop on the corner, where the boys crowded into at breaks, and the man in there would send boys outside to form a queue “come in one at a time – I've had enough stuff nicked so take your time – AND have the right money ready.'

 Finbar didn't bring toast to the new school as he liked the tuck shop.
 His mother Carmel, had taken a job in the city centre at Lyons Tea Shop in New Street.
 It was where she and Patrick would go before going to The Forum Picture House.